cybertec-postgresql/pgwatch/docs/howto/sizing_recommendations.md

     The gatherer alone needs typically less than 50 MB if the metric measurements are stored online.
-Memory consumption will increase a lot when the metrics store is offline though, as then metrics are cached in RAM in ringbuffer style up to a limit of 10k data points (for all databases) and then memory consumption is dependent on how "wide" are the metrics gathered.
+Memory consumption will increase a lot when the metrics store is offline though, as then metrics are cached in RAM in ring buffer style up to a limit of 10k data points (for all databases) and then memory consumption is dependent on how "wide" are the metrics gathered.